 Congratulations!
 You have now reached Reciprocity Master Level.

-In our next installment in the Persuasion Master series, you'll learn how to use the Commitment and Consistency principle to make your workplace happier, healthier and more productive.
+The Persuasion Master series will teach you how to use the Commitment and Consistency Principle to make your workplace happier, healthier and more productive.

 Get free expert advice and tips on how to make your organization a better place to work.

 Free of charge.
 Unsubscribe anytime.

 Help departments work beautifully - no matter where they are - with an intranet that does more than just store old HR docs.
 See what is truly possible with Communifire's modern, flexible intranet solution.